 So if you come across some opo squash, buy it and give this recipe a try!
 You can always peel, dice, and freeze it until you are ready to make this dish.
 I’ve bought a few opo squashes at one time and done this in the past!
 It cuts down my prep time and it’s perfect because you only have to slightly thaw it out before placing it in the pressure cooker!
 My family and I typically enjoy this curried dish with a side of yogurt and fresh roti’s, frozen Naan from Trader Joe’s, Pulau, or some plain rice.
 You can easily puree this curry for your little ones if they still have trouble chewing pieces of vegetables or lentils.
 I make this dish for my entire family at least 2-3x a month.
 I’ve always wanted to share the recipe with all of you, but kept forgetting to write it down while cooking in the past.
 Finally, here it is…

-- 4 1/2 cup opo squash, peeled and diced into 1-inch cubes
+- 4 1/2 cup opo squash , peeled and diced into 1-inch cubes

-- 1/2 roma tomato, diced
+- 1/2 tomato , diced

-- 1/4 teasp. black mustard seeds
+- 1/4 teasp black mustard seeds

-- 1/4 teasp. asafetida (hing)
+- 1/4 teasp asafetida , optional

-- 1 teasp. turmeric
+- 1 teasp ground turmeric

-- 1/4 teasp. salt
+- 1/4 teasp salt

-- 4 teasp. vegetable oil
+- 4 teasp cooking oil

 - 1/4 cup water